 June Atkinson was second with her stunning nature shot Zimanga Heron.

-The full set of entries is on our Flickr site – click here
+The full set of entries is on our website – click here

 Set Subject Competition – Performance 30 January 2017

 The title of Performance certainly resulted in a few furrowed brows until Peter Russell, whose proposal this challenge was, explained to members the full depth and breath of his subject.
 This resulted in 44 entries for our judge, Lionel Bryan from Morpeth Camera Club, to ponder over.
 Lionel eventually chose Tony McCann’s velodrome study, Full Gas – Glaester v Bauge, as the winning entry with his Surf’s Up in second place.
 Third place went to another sporting theme, Phil Robson’s Clearing the Bar.
 Six picture were Commended; Flamenco by Mike Sadler, In The Groove by Peter Russell, Over Balancing by Bill Norfolk, Over The Line by David Hilton, Nitro Circus Silhouette another of Tony McCann’s and Light Show by June Atkinson.
 All of the entries are on this page – click here